Classification of Champagne vineyards: Grands crus

-When the Échelle des Crus was first established, 12 villages received Grand cru status.
+When the Échelle des Crus was first established, 12 villages received grand cru status.
 In 1985 that number was expanded to 17 with the promotion of five villages (Chouilly, Mesnil-sur-Oger, Oger, Oiry and Verzy).
-Less than 9% of all the planted vineyard land in Champagne have received a 100% Grand cru rating.
-The current Grands crus of Champagne include:
+Less than 9% of all the planted vineyard land in Champagne has received a 100% grand cru rating.
+The current grands crus of Champagne include: